aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-dicom/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM file to DICOM via C#" h2="Export CGM to DICOM within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export CGM to DICOM image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are both powerful and feature-rich APIs that provide a wide range of features and capabilities.

+Using Aspose.PDF for .NET, developers can easily export CGM to JPEG.
+This API provides a wide range of features and capabilities, such as the ability to convert CGM to JPEG, as well as other image formats.
+It also provides support for various image formats, including TIFF, PNG, BMP, and more.
+Additionally, it offers a range of features for manipulating images, such as resizing, cropping, and rotating.

+Once the CGM has been converted to JPEG, Aspose.Imaging for .NET can be used to convert the JPEG to DICOM.
+This powerful Image Processing API provides a wide range of features and capabilities, such as the ability to convert JPEG to DICOM, as well as other image formats.
+It also provides support for various image formats, including TIFF, PNG, BMP, and more.
+Additionally, it offers a range of features for manipulating images, such as resizing, cropping, and rotating.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export CGM to DICOM image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to DICOM.
+In summary, Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export CGM to DICOM image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are both powerful and feature-rich APIs that provide a wide range of features and capabilities.
+Using these APIs, developers can easily export CGM to JPEG and then convert the JPEG to DICOM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}